 HelloTalk offers plenty of chatting tools and language learning-specific features to communicate with your partners.

 It comprises sending text messages, smileys, images, and one from the camera.
-You can also forward doodles, cards, gifts, introduce someone, and share GPS location.
+You can also forward doodles, cards, and gifts, introduce someone, and share GPS location.

 Notifications and backup settings are also available in this mobile app.